DevExpress-Examples/blazor-dxgrid-show-context-menu/README.md

 The [GridContextMenuContainer](./CS/GridWithContextMenu/Pages/GridContextMenuContainer.razor) component contains Context Menu components.
 The [GridContextMenuHelper](./CS/GridWithContextMenu/Data/GridContextMenuHelper.cs) class implements Context Menu's item generation, manages state, and includes the click handlers that use the Blazor [Grid's API](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid._methods) to execute commands.

-In this example, the [Column Chooser](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ShowColumnChooser(System.String)) is displayed next to the Grid component.
-To replicate this capability, assign a CSS class to the Grid and use it to [arrange](./CS/GridWithContextMenu/Data/GridContextMenuHelper.cs#L85) the Column Chooser.

 ## Files to Review

 - [Index.razor](./CS/GridWithContextMenu/Pages/Index.razor)